-Our results of operations for the periods discussed have not been significantly affected by foreign currency fluctuation or increases in commodity prices.
+Our results of operations for the periods discussed have not been significantly affected by foreign currency fluctuation.
 We negotiate our purchase orders with foreign manufacturers in United States dollars.
 Thus, notwithstanding any fluctuation in foreign currencies, our cost for any purchase order is not subject to change after the time the order is placed.
 However, if the value of the United States dollar against local currencies were to decrease, manufacturers might increase their United States dollar prices for products.

-We believe that the increase in commodity prices has not had a material effect on our costs and net revenues during the past three years.
-We are exposed to market risks for the pricing of our raw materials and are anticipating increases in the cost our raw materials, including textiles, wool and leather, during fiscal 2012.
-To manage the risks of increasing raw material prices, we negotiate the purchase of such materials in advance when possible.
+We believe that the increase in commodity prices did not have a material effect on our costs and gross margins prior to fiscal 2012.
+During 2012, we experienced increases in the cost our raw materials, including textiles, wool and leather.
+We are exposed to market risks for the pricing of our raw materials and are anticipating that the cost of our raw materials will experience moderate increases for 2013 as compared to 2012.
+To manage the risks of raw material prices, we negotiate the purchase of such materials in advance when possible.
 We have not, and do not anticipate using, derivative instruments to manage these price exposures.